legatoo/hadoop-install-scripts/README.md

-This is script-based Hadoop YARN installation for Ubuntu.
+This is script-based Hadoop YARN installation for Ubuntu cluster.
 Original scripts are  from Book: Apache Hadoop Yarn chapter5.